 When it comes to grains, make sure your clients avoid the white refined varieties, which are stripped of essential nutrients and filled with artificial preservatives to extend their shelf life.
 Instead, steer them toward 100 percent whole grains with an intact and unprocessed nutrition profile.

 Whole grains are rich in fiber, iron, copper, zinc, magnesium, antioxidants, protein, and vitamins B and E, according to Harvard Health.
-What’s more, there are many versatile whole grains to choose from such as brown or wild rice, quinoa, oats, spelt, barley, amaranth, millet, and bulgur, to name a few.
+What’s more, there are many versatile whole grains to pick from such as brown or wild rice, quinoa, oats, spelt, barley, amaranth, millet, and bulgur, to name a few.
 This variety makes it easy to choose healthy whole grains without getting bored.

 Practice Mindfulness for Hunger and Fullness Cues